2012 Chevrolet Silverado 1500 Interior

 Because of the number of trim levels and option packages offered on the Silverado, it's possible to have a spartan, work-focused interior or a near-luxury level of quality and features.
 No matter what interior set-up or features are chosen, reviewers agree that the interior is well-laid-out and solidly built.

 Reviewers say that although the Silverado’s interior is well-laid-out, functional and easy to use, it lags behind the competition in most respects.
-If you have a business, you should consider the Ford F-150 instead, because it offers Ford's Work Solutions system.
-Work Solutions features an in-truck computer capable of email, creating invoices, tracking files and even offers a printer, a tool-tracking system and a fleet-management system.
-On the other hand, if you’re looking for a truly upscale truck, reviewers say it doesn’t get any better than the Ram 1500 Laramie Longhorn.
+However, if you’re looking for a truly upscale truck, reviewers say it doesn’t get any better than the Ram 1500 Laramie Longhorn.
 It’s expensive, but outfitted with rugged but opulent styling and truly luxurious features.

 - “The Pure Pickup interior places radio and climate controls high on the dashboard, with placement that might be out of easy reach for some.
 The available luxury interior mimics that of the Chevrolet Tahoe and Chevrolet Suburban large SUVs, with controls mounted lower but in easy reach.” -- Consumer Guide